JohnStuartPhil/cherryleaves/README.md

 #### Hypothesis
 - We are already aware that there is a visable difference between a healthy cherry leaf and a cherry leaf with a powdery mildew on it.

+#### Validation
 - In order to investigate between a healthy cherry leaf and a cherry leaf with a powdery mildew, an average image study shall be conducted.

 ### Relating to usiness requirement 2

 #### Hypothesis
 - It is requirement that when an image of a cherry leaf is uploaded to the site that is predicts if the cherry leaf is healthy or has powdery mildew with an an accuracy of at least 97%
+#### Validation
 - In order to carry this out, a model shall be trained using the images and calculating the accuracy

 ## The rationale to map the business requirements to the Data Visualisations and ML tasks

-- List your business requirements and a rationale to map them to the Data Visualisations and ML tasks.
+#### Business Requirement 1

+- In business requirement 1, the client required visulaisation to differentiate between healthy cherry leaves and cherry leaves with a powdery mildew.
+To facilitate this, images of the healthy cherry leaves and the cherry leaves with a powdery midlew were shown together to provide an average image of a healthy cherry leaf and an average image of a cherry leaf with a powdery mildew.
+- Also provided as part of business requirement 1 was an image montage of leaves with the choice of selecting healthy or powdery mildeww.
+- Business requirement 1 was very much a presentation of the images provided to us.

+#### Business Requirement 2
+- Business requiremnt 2 was a more technical requirement with the client wanting a function to predict whether a cherry leaf was healthy or had powdery mildew.
+This involved taking the images and putting them through a model which had to be trained to recognise when an image that it was presented with could make a prediction as to whether it was a healthy cherry leaf or a powdery mildew leaf.
+- The result was a user interface with a file uploader widget.
+A convenient link to the kaggle dataset is provided and the user can select any leaf (helathy or powder mildew), drag and drop the file where indicated and a prediction on the leaf in question shall be made.
+- The prediction made, clearly states if it is belived to be healthy or pwodery mildew, displays the leaf selected, provides a graph showing the percentage of the chances of the leaf being either helthly or with powdery mildew and the option to donwload a reposrt of the anaylsys in Microsft Excel.
+- Multiple images of cherry leaves can be uploaded.

 ## Machine Learning (ML) Business Case

 - As part of the 2nd business requirement, the client requires an app that provides a prediction of whether a cherry leaf is healthy or whether is has a pwodery mildew.
 - A Machine Learning (ML) model was therefore required to be fitted in order to acheive this requirement.
 - As there were only two types of cherry leaves, a binary classifier model featuring a binary_crossentropy loss and an Adam optimiser was selected.
 - The model gave a normal fit and retunred a **99%** level of accuracy, 2% more than the clients minimum requiremnet of 97%.
 Please see the model learning curve below: